klausbreyer/v01.io/content/posts/second-system-effect/index.md

 Finally, I would like to empathize once again that one should think here more from the user than from the technology:

 After all, a flawed process that has been digitized is still a lousy process truism from digitization consultants.

-(This entry is based on an email I wrote this week to a startup growing out of its spreadsheet).
+(This entry is based on an email I wrote this week to a startup that was growing out of its spreadsheet).